What Is Mortgage Loan Insurance?

 Final Thoughts

-Despite being an additional expense to homeownership, mortgage loan insurance is necessary when purchasing with less than a 20% down payment.
+Although mortgage insurance is an additional expense of homeownership, it is necessary when purchasing a home with less than a 20% down payment.
 Understanding the potential premiums is critical to budgeting for this added expense.

 Ready to get started?